Get the Companion Book!

 Why are there different Bible translations?
 Is there one better than the other?
 Is there a correct Bible translation?
 Why so many different Bibles?
-This course will cover 20 different Bible translations, how we got them, how they were developed, and what their utility is, so you can be better equipped in your Bible studies.

 In this course: